kuntzd99/u2_lab_useEffect_stoplight/README.md

 <br/>

-After you've finished adding in the conditional state-setting functionality to the `onClick` of the the button in `StopLight.js`, there are a couple more things we'll need to do to update its UI to reflect the changes in state.
+After you've finished adding in the conditional state-setting functionality to the `onClick` of the the button in `StopLight.jsx`, there are a couple more things we'll need to do to update its UI to reflect the changes in state.

 - First, we'll replace the content of the `<button>`, which currently says "Count" with a bit of conditional text: